Marval-Global/JiraPlugin/README.md

 Once the plugin has been installed you will need to configure the following settings within the plugin page:

-+ *JIRA Base URL* : The URL (including port) of your JIRA instance. `http://jira:8080/`
++ *JIRA Base URL* : The URL (including port) of your JIRA instance. `https://prefix.atlassian.net/`
-+ *JIRA Custom Field Name* : The name of the custom field within JIRA that contains the MSM request number. `MSM Request Number`
++ *JIRA Custom Field Name* : The name of the custom field within JIRA that contains the MSM request number. `MarvalID`
 + *JIRA Username* : The username for authentication with JIRA.
 + *JIRA Password* : The password for authentication with JIRA.
 + *Proxy Username* : The username for the system's default proxy (optional).